On this page

 We are also using learnings from Queensland and Western Australia, who recently moved year 7 to high school, to make sure the move in South Australia in 2022 is as smooth as possible.

-See find a school or preschool for more information about school and preschool zones.
+See find a school or preschool for more information about your child’s local zoned secondary school.

 There are a number of ways to support your child when they start at a new school.
 See changing schools for more information.